Farama-Foundation/Arcade-Learning-Environment/README.md

 ```
 Note: Make sure you're using an up-to-date version of `pip` or the installation may fail.

-Note: Free-threaded CPython (the `t` ABI, e.g. `python3.14t`) is supported on Linux and macOS but not on Windows, because `jaxlib` does not publish a Windows free-threading wheel.
+Note: Free-threaded CPython (the `t` ABI, e.g. `python3.14t`) aren't supported as OpenCV doesn't build compatible wheels on any system which is necessary for preprocessing.
+We will look to add support when OpenCV does.

 You can now import the ALE in your Python projects with providing a direct interface to Stella for interacting with games
 ```python